JaydenBeckwith/ICICalculator/README.md

 # ICICalculator

-Immune Checkpoint Inhibitor (ICI) Calculator — an application for determining patient response rates based on cancer type, line of therapy, and treatment regimen.
+Immune Checkpoint Inhibitor (ICI) Calculator - a dashboard visualiser for determining patient response rates based on cancer type, line of therapy, and treatment regimen.

 ---